-In this article, The Helpful Professor writes: “Try not to fall into the trap of turning passive learning into a big bad bogey man.
+In this article, Chris writes: “Try not to fall into the trap of turning passive learning into a big bad bogey man.
 Sure, active learning is on balance a great way of supporting learning.
 But simply saying “passive learning is bad” is far too simplistic.”

 With all the talk of active learning as the 21st Century approach to education, passive learning often ends up only being seen as a negative contrast point to the ‘ideal’ pedagogy.